SimulatedGREG/electron-vue/docs/en/renderer-process.md

 electron-vue takes advantage of `vuex`'s module structure to create multiple data stores and are saved in `src/renderer/store/modules`.

 Having multiple data stores can be great for organization, but can also be annoying to have to import each and every one.
 But don't fret, as `src/renderer/store/modules/index.js` does the dirty work for us!
 This little script let's `src/renderer/store/index.js` import all of our modules in a one-shot manner.
+If all that didn't make since, just know you can easily duplicate the given `Counter.js` module and it will be loaded in "magically".